 Initialization

 At the beginning of the simulation, a grid covering the whole study area (main text, Fig. 1) with a resolution of 1 km2 is created.
-The values from the habitat layer and the collision layer are transferred to the gridded study area variables habitat type and collision probability.
+The values from the “habitat layer” and the “collision layer” are transferred to the gridded study area variables habitat type and collision probability.
 The variable individual territory is set to missing value (NA) everywhere.
-Collision probability on the borders of the grid are set to one so that individuals reaching the borders of the study area die instead of bouncing on the border.
-We assumed that these individuals would have left the study area and therefore are removed from the population even if it is not unlikely that they, or others, may come back.
+Habitat type on the borders of the grid are set to “barrier” so that individuals “bounce” on the borders.
+We assumed that these individuals would have had a hard time to go beyond the borders of the study area as we encompassed the main populations and patches of good habitats and therefore would be unlikely to leave the study area.

-Using the population layer, a lynx population is created with unique id for each individual, location, population, as well with a sex and age (when known from field data) for some individuals.
+Using the “population layer”, a lynx population is created with unique id for each individual, location, population, as well with a sex and age (when known from field data) for some individuals.
 A simulated individual cannot start in “matrix” or “barrier” habitats.
 Therefore, if some individuals’ location are located in these habitats, they are relocated to the closest cell of “breeding” or “dispersal” habitat.
 At the start of the simulation, individuals cannot have a previous location or a last dispersing location, so we used their current location for these two variables.
 For individuals with unknown sex or age (no field data), a random sex (male or female with ratio 1:1) and age (between 2 and 15) is randomly given.
 A random heading (i.e., initial direction) is given to each individual, between 0° and 360°.
 At the start, all individuals have a disperser status, 0 steps to do, 0 steps done in “matrix” (number matrix) and 0 for road mortality territory.
-As all individuals are dispersers, no couples are made so male id for the females are set to NA and the number females for males are set to 0 (Table B1).
+As all individuals are dispersers, no couples are made so male id for the females are set to NA and the number females for males are set to 0 (Table B.1).

 The parameter values used in the SE-IBM to represent the dynamics and dispersal of the Eurasian lynx in our study area (main text, Fig. 1) are provided in Table B.1.

+Table B.1: Parameter values used in the SE-IBM